gwatts/pinfinder/README.md

 [![Build Status](https://travis-ci.org/gwatts/pinfinder.svg?branch=master)](https://travis-ci.org/gwatts/pinfinder)

-pinfinder is a small application which attempts to to find the restrictions PIN/passcode for an iOS device by brute force examination of its iTunes backup.
+pinfinder is a small application which attempts to to find the restrictions passcode for an iOS device (iPhone, iPad or iPod touch) by brute force examination of its iTunes backup, without needing to jailbreak the device.

 It was written after the PIN was forgotten for a kid's iPod Touch and wiping it would of been more work than writing this little program.